2023-2024 Rates as Low as 6.24% APR

 If your school is not listed, please call us at 1-800-228-3734.
 Our Education Team would be happy to check for eligibility.

-What is the deadline for applying for the Maine Loan or the Maine Medical Loan?
+What is the deadline for applying for the Maine Loan?

-FAME does not have an application deadline for the Maine Loan or the Maine Medical Loan.
+FAME does not have an application deadline for the Maine Loan.
 To ensure all steps have been processed before it’s time to head off to college, we encourage you to apply anytime after mid-June or when the new application for the upcoming academic school year becomes available.
 It is also beneficial to apply for the entire year rather than one semester at a time.
 This will reduce your monthly loan payment upon completion of your education.

 Do I need to have a co-borrower for FAME education loans?